 What happens after the Clinic?

-The Center for Art Law will be providing immigration law guides and the contact information of the Volunteer Attorneys participating in each session.
+- The Center for Art Law will provide a legacy and estate planning handout as a guide and the contact information of the Volunteer Attorneys and Professionals participating in each session.

-If you wish to pursue the conversation with the Volunteer Attorneys participating in the session, you should reach out to them directly!
+- If you wish to pursue the conversation with the Volunteer Attorneys or Professionals participating in the session, you should reach out to them directly.

 The East Hampton Star, Estate Planning for Artists,

 Dec.
 9, 2021